What are the Profit and Loss (P&L) Metrics?

 - Expense: The cost required for running the business

-- Net Profit: The amount of money the business makes after deducting cost of sales and expenses from income
+- Net Profit: The amount of money the business makes after deducting the cost of sales and expenses from income

 - Having more income than expenses and cost of sales, meaning a profit for the business